baobabKoodaa/botland-stuff/README.md

 **Bot Land is a competition where you code AI for bots that fight other peoples' bots.
 I participated in this competition and this repository contains all my code.**

+ Here's a video showcasing gameplay with these bots: [https://youtu.be/M94WOJzoGR8](https://youtu.be/M94WOJzoGR8)

 The `bots` folder contains code for individual bots, and `common` contains code that is shared by